-While supplements and prescribed drugs may be worth considering, a good first place to look for a testo-boost is in your diet.
-There are natural foods that can have a massive impact on your hormonal balance and you should start adding these to your diet right away.
+While supplements like gnc diet pills and prescribed drugs may be worth considering, a good first place to look for a testo-boost is in your diet.
+There are natural foods that can have a massive impact on your hormonal balance and you should start adding these to your simple diet plan right away.

 Many of these foods overlap in categories and once you read this article you will be easily able to spot these natural performance enhancers at the grocery store.

 #1 High Zinc Items